Growing Dahlias from Seed and overwintering tubers

 What we have learnt

 Deadheading is beneficial if you want to encourage more blooms to follow.
-We cut a lot of our blooms for the vase which saves deadheading duties and brightens up the inside at the same time!
+We cut a lot of our blooms for the vase which saves time on deadheading duties and brightens up the inside at the same time!

 More from the blog